 Patios are traditionally made with natural stone, concrete, or gravel.
-Pavers are an option composed of concrete and a color additive to form a tile, stone, or brick-like piece.
+Pavers are an option composed of concrete and a color additive to form a tile, stone, or brick-like pieces.
 Patios are similar to decks as both provide outdoor space, usually in the rear of a home, for relaxing, dining and entertaining guests.

 Decks Vs. Patios